ernie-bird/simpleshift/README.md

 -------

-This script does the job for me, but I cannot emphasize enough how inexperienced I am at coding.
-Please, reach out, commit, fork, and do whatever you want! (this is my first program, so yaaay?)
+This script does the job for me, but I cannot emphasize enough how inexperienced I am at coding!